-A general rule of thumb with knowing if your skin has become sensitized is if you have oily skin – your skin secretes more oil.
-If you have dry skin – your skin develops a rash and can become rough or flakey.
-In some cases when more skin barriers are broken you can develop conditions such as eczema, acne, psoriasis and dermatitis.
+A general rule of thumb with knowing if your skin has become sensitized is to determine whether you have if you have oily or dry skin.
+When your skin is oily, it secrets more oil and if you have dry skin, your skin develops a rash and can become rough or flakey.
+In some cases, when more skin barriers are broken you can develop conditions such as eczema, acne, psoriasis and dermatitis.
 When this happens you will need cortisone treatment from a dermatologist.
 Here are some symptoms for when your skin can show signs of being sensitized:

 - Redness and sensitivity.

 - Stinging or burning.